UmamiAppearance/NoBroCote/README.md

 );

-// last step -> the file is now callable from the projects root directory test.init();
+// last step -> the file is now callable from the projects root directory and by the CLI test.init();
 ```